 Private adoptions (i.e. adoptions where a child is placed with adoptive parents without the involvement of an agency) are illegal in South Australia.

-Only children up to 18 years of age may be adopted.
+Adoption of children less than 18 years of age

-Where a person over 18 requires care and guardianship, a power of guardianship is the appropriate solution.
+Where a person 18 years of age or more requires care and guardianship, a power of guardianship is the appropriate solution.
+See Guardianship and Administration.
 This is an entirely different legal process and is not an adoption, nor can an adoption be undergone as an alternative.

 Only couples in a qualifying relationship eligible to adopt